-SUPPLEMENTARY INFORMATION: Pursuant to its authorities in 33 U.S.C.
-701n (commonly and hereinafter referred to as Pub.
-L. 84-99), the Corps proposes to revise 33 CFR part 203.
+I. Background.
+Pursuant to its authorities in 33 U.S.C.
+701n (commonly and hereinafter referred to as Public Law 84-99), the Corps is revising 33 CFR part 203, which implements Public Law 84-99.
+A notice of proposed rulemaking was published in the Federal Register on February 26, 2002 (67 FR 8748).
 Public Law 84-99 authorizes the Corps to undertake preparedness, response, and recovery activities for natural disasters.
 The Water Resources Development Act of 1996 amended Public Law 84-99 to add the authority to provide, at the option of the non-Federal sponsor, nonstructural alternatives in lieu of structural repairs to levees damaged by flood events, and also added the requirement to provide a levee owner's manual.
-Other significant changes include a change in the cost share provision for rehabilitation of both Federal and non-Federal flood control works, expansion of investigation ability for potential Advance Measures activities, and a streamlined approach for requests for assistance from Federally recognized Native American tribes and Alaska Native Corporations.
-In addition, these changes will modify and streamline policy involving the Corps policy concerning assistance for ice jams, and the Corps policy requiring reimbursement in kind or in cash for certain loaned supplies and materials.
+Other significant changes include expansion of investigation ability for potential Advance Measures activities, and a streamlined approach for requests for assistance from federally recognized Native American Tribes and Alaska Native Corporations.
+In addition, these changes modify and streamline policy involving the Corps policy concerning assistance for ice jams, and the Corps policy requiring reimbursement in kind or in cash for certain loaned supplies and materials.
 Subpart D clarifies the definition and inspection of "Active" flood control works (i.e., those flood control works eligible for consideration to receive Corps assistance when damaged in a flood, hurricane, or coastal storm), provides clarification concerning Corps inspections of non-Federal flood control works, and adds a new section that addresses inspections and rehabilitation of Federal flood control works that merely incorporates existing Corps policy.
-A new section (§ 203.49) incorporates existing Corps policy on the use of Public Law 84-99 funds for rehabilitation of Hurricane/Shore Protection Projects, and, when undertaking such a rehabilitation effort, requires incorporation of the existing Project Cooperation Agreement to have the project sponsor cost share the renourishment/repair effort.
+A new section (§ 203.49) incorporates existing Corps policy on the use of Public Law 84-99 funds for rehabilitation of Hurricane/ Shore Protection Projects, and, when undertaking such a rehabilitation effort, requires incorporation of the existing Project Cooperation Agreement to have the project sponsor cost share the renourishment/repair effort.
 In addition, Corps policy is revised to specify that, during droughts, water is provided for human consumption only, not for livestock.
-The revised rule is anticipated to go into effect 60 days after publication of the final rule in the Federal Register, except that all requests for assistance received by the Corps, for emergencies declared by the appropriate District Engineer prior to the effective date of the final rule, will be "grandfathered" under the previous rule for any assistance provided.
+The revised rule will go into effect 30 days after publication of the final rule in the Federal Register, except that all requests for assistance received by the Corps, for emergencies declared by the appropriate District Engineer prior to the effective date of the final rule, will be "grandfathered" under the previous rule for any assistance provided if this is more advantageous to the non-Federal entity involved and in accordance with prior Corps policy.

 Electronic Access and Filing Addresses.
-You may submit comments by E-mail to robert.k.grubbs@usace.army.mil.
+You may submit comments by E-mail to Jeffrey.D.Jensen@usace.army.mil.
 Comments should be in one of the following formats: Word, WordPerfect, or ASCII.
-The subject line for submission of comments should begin with "33 CFR 203 Comments from (insert name of agency, organization, or individual)."
+The subject line for submission of comments should begin with "33CFR203 Final Rule Comments from (insert name of agency, organization, or individual)."